Brownlow Medal: Voting procedure for "best"

 Even with these considerations, these countbacks failed to separate Des Fothergill and Herbie Matthews, who tied for the medal in 1940.
 The league decided to keep the original medal and award replica medals to the two winners.
 In 1989, the eight players who since the inception of the award had tied on votes but lost on a countback were awarded retrospective medals.

+Player statistics have been provided to umpires to inform their voting since 2026.
+Until that time, umpires voted only from their perspectives of play.

 Ineligibility

 Jobe Watson was originally declared the winner of the 2012 Brownlow Medal by polling four more votes than runners up Trent Cotchin and Sam Mitchell; however, in November 2016, he was retrospectively deemed ineligible for the award due to his part in the Essendon Football Club supplements saga, and the title was given to Cotchin and Mitchell.

 The fairest component of the medal is achieved by making ineligible any player who is suspended by the AFL Tribunal during the home-and-away season.
 An ineligible player cannot win the Brownlow Medal, regardless of the number of votes he has received.

 A player remains eligible for the Brownlow Medal under the following circumstances: